FlowFlex Rapid COVID-19 Test FAQs

 Acon Laboratories, Inc is a large global diagnostics company based in the US with manufacturing facilities in the US, China and Mexico.
-The factory in China has been inspected and approved by the FDA.

 It is very important for us to understand exactly where these tests are made and by whom to ensure consistency of quality and supply.